pdvmoto/petfles_sql/README.md

  - list of anomalies in original-data
  - lists per year: rider-finds, rider-kms...
  - read from XLS - which tool would work... ? (sql-dev is very convenient)
+ - accuracy: use 6 digits to be sub-meter. more than 6 is too much